Free Things to do in Sydney

 Royal Botanic Gardens

-Located right in the heart of Sydney, this beautiful 200 year old garden contains an outstanding collection of native and foreign horticulture.
+You might want to combine a visit with a pleasant stroll through the Royal Botanic Gardens listed at No. 9.
+Located right in the heart of Sydney, this beautiful 200-year-old garden contains an outstanding collection of native and foreign species of plants.
 If you are seriously interested in Botanic Gardens you can include yourself on a tour for free:

 The Harbour Bridge